 Jeanette Scarbrough's Obituary

-She was preceded in death by her beloved parents, Laura and Kenneth Eugene Scarbrough, and her sisters, Bobby Ennis and Barbara Scarbrough.
+She was preceded in death by her beloved parents, Laura and Eugene Scarbrough, and her sisters, Barbara Scarbrough and Bobby Ennis.

 Jeanette will be dearly missed by her family and all who had the privilege of knowing her.
 Her life was filled with love, and her memory will live on in the hearts of those she touched.